Puget-Sound-Skills-Center/phykeyformer/README.md

-scene 6 contains the issue
+level 6 contains the issue

 also thank you orion :D